 Then get this… More senior women in tech leads to more women in tech (this shouldn’t need explaining).
 Parental journey is the best place to start.

 If you think you can't afford to do this because you are an early stage business: you can.
 We did.
 Joyous is also a smaller (rapidly growing! but smaller) business.
-We didn't use to give the parental journey much thought either; it just seemed too early in our growth to formalise any policies around it.
+We didn't use to give the parental journey much thought either; it just seemed too early in our growth to formalize any policies around it.
 And Government support is available in New Zealand, so the basics were covered.
 But we were wrong.
 If you are not part of the solution you are part of the problem.
 Ruby, our Head of Product (I mentioned her earlier), led the project.
 She's a mother working in a senior position in tech.
 She gets it.

 We've published our open source Parental Journey benefit so you can use it, or adapt it to suit your needs.
 It's all really simple, and it's affordable for even small businesses.